NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 ## Overview

-It's recommended for each development team to have its own main working branch (e.g., `teamName-Offers`, `teamName-Listing`).
-Developers are encouraged to create task-specific branches from their team's main working branch for their individual tasks.
-However, it's important to consult with the team leads or teachers before proceeding to ensure alignment with the overall project strategy.
+Our branching strategy utilizes the `main` branch as the central hub for all development.
+Developers are required to create new branches off `main` for every feature or bug fix, with the branch name starting with a keyword followed by a forward slash to indicate the type of change, such as feature/, fix/, etc. This is then followed by a description of the purpose, like feature/add-login or fix/header-layout.

+Once development on these branches is complete, a Pull Request (PR) should be initiated to merge the changes back into `main`, ensuring a thorough code review for maintaining quality standards.
+Branch names should be kept straightforward, avoiding special characters and relying on alphanumeric characters and hyphens for better clarity and compatibility.
+It's crucial for developers to align their work with the overall project strategy before commencing new features or fixes.

 ### Important Notes: